-OMG! did we have a week (or three)?!!
+Holy crap did we have a week (or three)

-look guys I’m cool with it all.
+Look guys, I’m cool with it all.
 All the chaos.
 The broken eggs on my counter, the piles of toys.

 I’ve significantly turned the volume down on my frantic meter.
-Its not hard to do, but does take some practice and effort.
+It’s not hard to do but does take some practice and effort.

-My last year or so I’ve become better but it really significantly started during the last 8 weeks on a deal called the Whole Life Challenge (WLC)
+In my last year or so I’ve become better but it really significantly started during the last 8 weeks on a deal called the Whole Life Challenge (WLC)

-My gym, Contender Crossfit coaxed me into signing up for an 8 week challenge, a competition – with points being awarded for different categories.
+My gym, Contender Crossfit coaxed me into signing up for an 8-week challenge, a competition with points being awarded for different categories.

-and Lifestyle? – haircuts, cars and clothes? not my style.
+What the heck is daily reflection?
+Journal taking? and Lifestyle? – haircuts, cars, and clothes? not my style.

 I spoke with my mom and dad last night, both of whom excelled at the WLC.

 My mom’s goal was weight loss (as were most competitors) – she killed it.
 She continues to lose weight and eat better to the point of boundless energy keeping her awake at night.
 Her metabolism woke up from the cocoon of complacency and she’s a new woman.
-She talks about the weight loss, the healthy eating, the fitness aspect every time I speak with her.
+She talks about weight loss, healthy eating, and the fitness aspect every time I speak with her.

-For me however, it wasn’t the weight loss (I lost 19 lbs), the fitness level (doing Escape for Alcatraz tri soon), the energy (messing with fatty acid for fuel experiments) but these vague and strange terms of Lifestyle and Reflection made and impression and pushed me to be a better part of the planet Earth.
+For me, however, it wasn’t the weight loss (I lost 19 lbs), the fitness level (doing Escape for Alcatraz tri soon), the energy (messing with fatty acid for fuel experiments) but these vague and strange terms of Lifestyle and Reflection made and impression and pushed me to be a better part of the planet Earth.

 Fine for the site but I wanted to make a difference – I dove into the WLC the same way I’d jump into a swimming pool in the winter (also started during the WLC) – I wanted the SHOCK!